Skilarence 30 mg Gastro-resistant Tablets

 Rebound (defined as worsening of ≥ 125% of baseline PASI value) was assessed after 2 months off treatment and was shown not to be a clinical concern with fumaric acid esters, as it was documented in very few patients (Skilarence 1.1% and active comparator 2.2%, compared to 9.3% in the placebo group).

-Long-term efficacy data are currently not available for Skilarence, however, in the pharmacokinetic and clinical studies the systemic exposure, efficacy and safety of Skilarence were shown to be comparable to the active comparator containing dimethyl fumarate.
+Maintenance of efficacy has been observed during long-term treatment with dimethyl fumarate-containing products.
+In the pharmacokinetic and clinical studies the systemic exposure, efficacy and safety of Skilarence were shown to be comparable to the active comparator containing dimethyl fumarate.
 Hence it is reasonable to expect the long-term efficacy of Skilarence to also be comparable to dimethyl fumarate-containing products.
-Maintenance of long term efficacy has been well described for other dimethyl fumarate-containing products, and therefore the treatment benefits seen with Skilarence at 16 weeks can be expected to be maintained in patients treated over the long term for at least 24 months.

 Paediatric population